Wright City, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 Common Dog Attack Injuries

 A dog might be considered "man's best friend, but that doesn't mean they're not dangerous.
-Our dog attack attorneys in Wright City, MO, know how victims and their families can be affected after an incident.
-For example, below are a few of the most common dog bite injuries:
+Our dog attack attorneys in Wright City, MO, understand how victims and their families can be affected after an incident.
+For instance, here are a few of the most common dog bite injuries:

 • Rabies